rxdock/rxdock/docs/reference-guide/scoring-functions.rst

 Solvation potential
 ^^^^^^^^^^^^^^^^^^^

-The desolvation potential in rDock combines a weighted solvent-accessible surface area approach [WSAS2001]_ with a rapid probabilistic approximation to the calculation of solvent-accessible surface areas [RASASA1988]_ based on pairwise interatomic distances and radii (:eq:`(%s) <eqnSsolv>`, taking into
+The desolvation potential in |Dock| combines a weighted solvent-accessible surface area approach [WSAS2001]_ with a rapid probabilistic approximation to the calculation of solvent-accessible surface areas [RASASA1988]_ based on pairwise interatomic distances and radii (:eq:`(%s) <eqnSsolv>`, taking into